nikolchaa/resuma/TRADEMARK.md

 Thank you for your interest in Resuma™.

-While the Resuma software is open source under the Apache 2.0 license, the name "Resuma" and associated logos are trademarks owned by Nikola Ranđelović.
+While the Resuma software is open source under the GNU GPLv3 license, the name "Resuma" and associated logos are trademarks owned by Nikola Ranđelović.

 ## You may: